MikeAleksa/solidity-hello-world/README.md

 * Run `Reopen in Container`

-* The solidity-dev container has access to golang, geth, abigen, and solc
+* The solidity-go container has access to golang, geth, abigen, and solc

-For more info about the solidity-dev docker image, see source repository here: [MikeAleksa/solidity-docker](https://github.com/MikeAleksa/solidity-docker)
+For more info about the solidity-go docker image, see source repository here: [MikeAleksa/solidity-docker-go](https://github.com/MikeAleksa/solidity-docker-go)

 ---